pizzapanther/neutron-studio/_posts/2021-12-28-streaming-setup.md

 ## Streaming Software

 With the explosion of Youtube and personal broadcasting there are now many ways to live stream easily.
-To keep things easy I recommend software like [Stream Yard](https://streamyard.com/).
+To keep things easy, I recommend software like [Stream Yard](https://streamyard.com/).
 Stream Yard and Restream let you broadcast directly from most web browsers.
 This means just about any computer you have can be turned into your new streaming rig.
+Additionally, you can add more cameras to your stream by joining your broadcast with any video capable device.
+Lastly, whenever you broadcast you get built in recording to the cloud.
+So often, even if I'm not broadcasting, I start a stream for recording only.

+I like keeping a separate computer for streaming, however, if you have a powerful enough computer and you want to keep costs down you could run this software on your presentation computer.
+Additionally, if you don't have a "line in" on your sound card for your computer, you can purchase pretty cheap USB sound cards that will give you this capability.
+Finally, a nice touch is to always make sure your presentation computer is added to the live stream so you can share slides and videos being shown.

+Last thing to note when setting up your live stream audio, since you are going through your sound mixer, you should turn off any "echo cancellation" in your streaming software.
+Often with this setup, it no longer does anything, but additionally, you will get better quality sound with this off.
+Many times I still keep on "automatic volume adjustment" so I don't have to monitor the stream levels so much.
+However, if you can monitor your stream audio and turn that off as well, you can bump up your quality a bit too.

+## Viewing the Broadcast

+You have many options to where you would like to send your broadcast and most of them are free.
+I personally like to add [Online.Church](https://online.church/) on top of whatever platform I'm using to broadcast.
+This gives the church a way to switch out broadcast providers if anything ever happens or changes.
+It also gives you a way to "own" the relationship with your viewers more instead of relying on third parties like Youtube and Facebook who can often block access to your viewers.